 23. Up-Helly Aa – Shetland, Scotland, UK

-Up-Helly Aa is a fire festival held every year in Scotland between January and March.
+Up-Helly Aa is a yearly fire festival in Scotland between January and March.
 It is a local tradition among the communities in Shetland to mark the end of the Yule Season.

 The festival began in the 1880s.
 It has been bringing thousands of locals and tourists alike to celebrate the rich heritage of the Shetlands.
 During the event, there are parades, and countless blazing torches are held high for the entire world to see!